Healthy Jade Plant (Crassula ovata) in bright indirect, also known as Jade Plant

 Process

-Leaf cuttings develop roots in 2-4 weeks and new plantlets in 4-8 weeks.
-Stem cuttings root in 2-3 weeks.
+A practical check: leaf cuttings develop roots in 2-4 weeks and new plantlets in 4-8 weeks.
+A practical check: stem cuttings root in 2-3 weeks.

 Pitfalls